ZPump/zPump/Audit/REMAINING_ISSUES.md

 ## Notes

-- ✅ All CRITICAL, HIGH, MEDIUM, and LOW severity issues have been resolved
+- ✅ All CRITICAL and HIGH severity issues have been resolved
-- ✅ All 10 remaining issues from the previous audit have been mitigated
+- ⚠️ 1 MEDIUM and 2 LOW severity issues found in latest audit (2025-01-26)
-- ✅ The only remaining "issue" is the root computation mismatch, which is BY DESIGN and documented as an intentional optimization
+- ✅ The root computation mismatch is BY DESIGN and documented as an intentional optimization
 - ✅ The system is production-ready from a security perspective
-- ✅ All fixes have been tested and verified with the full test suite
+- ✅ All previous fixes have been tested and verified with the full test suite

+## Latest Audit Findings (2025-01-26)

+Found 3 new security concerns:
+1. **MEDIUM**: Fee override feature not implemented (cached but never used)
+2. **LOW**: Hook whitelist integrity validation never called
+3. **LOW**: Fee override validation inconsistency between register and update